dhruvrauthan/Performance-Measurement-of-Distributed-Storage-on-Edge-Devices/README.md

     endpoint_cores = 1
     ```
 3. Run `python3 main.py configuration/infra_only.cfg` from the `continuum` directory.
 4. Wait a few minutes for the VMs to be deployed.
-Note down the ssh commands for the created VMs.
+Note down the SSH commands for the created VMs.
 5. Run `virsh list` to check if the VMs are up and running.

 ### Part 2: Cassandra

-1. Use one of the previous commands to ssh into an edge VM.
+1. Use one of the previous commands to SSH into an edge VM.
 For example: `ssh edge0@192.168.122.11 -i /home/f20190095/.ssh/id_rsa_benchmark`
 2. Run `nano cassandra_setup.sh`
 3. Paste the contents from `scripts/cassandra_setup` into the previous file.